Legend-Master/webrtc-video-chat-test/note.md

 In the other hand, if we change the `display: none` to something else, then we lose the inert and top layer behavior

+> Chrome added some features to make this doable now: https://developer.chrome.com/blog/entry-exit-animations/
+> <br>
+> Waiting for other browsers to catch up

 ---

 Web bundlers are such a pain to deal with